Digital nomads: Living the dream

 and other malicious entities.

-The good news is we’ve done all the research for you.
-All you have to do is implement the following tips, and then you can be the cybersecurity superstar we know you were born to be!
+The good news?
+All the important research has been for you.
+All you have to do is implement the following tips, and then you can be the cybersecurity superstar you were born to be!

 Update your software regularly